preciofishbone/OmniaDocsG2/pages/page-types/page-type-settings/index.rst

 This option is available for local Page Types, not for Tenant Page Types.

-**Note!
-This insctruction is undergoing evaluation.
-Come back in about two days time.**

 When you activate this option, the following is shown:

 .. image:: page-type-settings-override-message.png